incognitochain/incognito-cli/README.md

    COMMITTEES

 OPTIONS:
-   --privateKey value, -p value               A base58-encoded Incognito private key --candidateAddress value, --canAddr value  The Incognito payment address of the committee candidate (default: the payment address of the privateKey)
+   --privateKey value, -p value, --prvKey value   A base58-encoded Incognito private key --miningKey value, --mKey value, --vKey value  An Incognito mining key of the committee candidate (default: the mining key associated with the privateKey)
+   --candidateAddress value, --canAddr value      The Incognito payment address of the committee candidate (default: the payment address of the privateKey)

 ```